Bobby Short: Career

 Short began his adult musical career in clubs in the 1940s.
 In 1968 he was offered a two-week stint at the Café Carlyle in New York City, to fill in for George Feyer.
 Short (accompanied by Beverly Peer on bass and Dick Sheridan on drums) became an institution at the Carlyle, as Feyer had been before him, and remained there as a featured performer for more than 35 years.
 He often performed impromptu all-night sets at his various favorite cafes and restaurants.
 He was a regular patron at Ted Hook's Backstage, at Eighth Avenue and 45th Street.

-In 1971 Short published Black and White Baby, a brilliant description of his childhood upbringing in the dance halls and saloons of Chicago and New York, and his family's fight for survival after the death of his father.
+In 1971 Short published Black and White Baby, a description of his childhood upbringing in the dance halls and saloons of Chicago and New York, and his family's fight for survival after the death of his father.
 He followed with Bobby Short: The Life and Times of a Saloon Singer in 1995, chronicling his career into the 1940s, 1950s and 1960s.

 Short continued his career in the 1970s and 1980s singing for films and television.
 In 1972, he performed the theme song to James Ivory's film Savages.
 In 1976, Short sang and appeared in a commercial for Revlon's perfume "Charlie".
 In 1979 he performed a 25-song set that was released on DVD in 2004 as Bobby Short at the Cafe Carlyle.
 In 1981, he made a cameo appearance on The Love Boat in a two-part episode.
 In 1985, he sang part of the opening theme for the NBC television show Misfits of Science.
 Short continued working in films when, in 1986, he appeared in the Woody Allen film Hannah and Her Sisters.
 Allen used Short's recording of "I Happen to Like New York" for the opening title of Manhattan Murder Mystery (1993).

 In 1991, Short made a guest appearance as blues musician Ches Collins on the TV series In the Heat of the Night in the episode "Sweet, Sweet Blues".
 He also performed the episode's theme song.
 He reprised the role in the 1994 episode "Ches and the Grand Lady".
 In 1993, he made an appearance in the Michael J. Fox comedy film For Love or Money, performing Marc Shaiman's song "In Your Eyes".
 Short's final film role was in Man of the Century (1999).